-But have no fear as all is not lost!
+But have no fear as all is not lost.
 These days, you can turn just about any household item into a DIY grill or smoker and barbecue to your heart's content.
 Some of these will work for an emergency cookout session, and some can even be your go-to grill or smoker if you can't afford a real one.

 If you find yourself hosting a dinner for mice, an Altoids tin BBQ is just what you need!
 Using items you probably have in your toolbox and a couple of cheap computer fans, you can get this baby cooking a hot dog or burger in no time.
-See how to build it here.

 Keeping with the theme of teeny-Q's, this slightly larger soda can grill might be better suited for your mini meat.
 With just two pieces of coal and a can, you'll be grilling in no time.
-Get the full instructions here.

 Similar to the Bitty-Q, this bread loaf grill will help you have better control while grilling.
 The best part is, you most likely have all of these items lying around at home so you might as well put them to use!
 Plus, it's easier than the above two methods.
-See the step-by-step tutorial here.

 If you're just grilling out for you and your small family, then a large can (like one for coffee) will work wonders.
 Small enough to fit your apartment's balcony, with all the taste of a full-sized grill.
 Summer nights with the wife and kids have never been better.
-More details here.

 If you have a broken washing machine in your garage, don't throw it out just yet.
 You can easily turn the drum into a grill.
 It never hurts to reduce, reuse, and recycle, especially when it involves food!
-More details here.

 If you have an old tire rim or two, you can make a pretty legit grill.
-This one you an actually have a lot of fun with it and customize to your liking.
+This one you can actually have a lot of fun with it and customize to your liking.
 You can make it a hanging grill, weld two into a bigger grill, or make a standing one.

 Nothing is better than smoked meat, but if you're trying not to break the bank, then wok over to your kitchen for easy food smoking.
 With little to no effort, you'll be able to smoke your meat for any summer festivities with something you most-likely have in your kitchen (or can easily borrow from a friend or neighbor).
-Full instructions here.

 This is similar to the clay pot grill, but a little more work and parts involved.
-For instance, you'll need a hotplate, control knobs, high-temperature wire, connectors, and concrete pavers.
+For instance, you'll need a hot plate, control knobs, high-temperature wire, connectors, and concrete pavers.
 Get the detailed instructions over on Make.